vepeti/Jellyfish/README.md

 <i>3</i>
 <u>y</u>
 ```
+Actually you can not create multidimensional arrays, only can call them.

 ## Variable scopes
 Jellyfish doesn't support the variable inheritance, when you include a child template.
 But you can define local and global variables.
 Local variables available only from the same template.
 Global variables available from everywhere.
 So if you define a global variable in a child template, you can access it from the childs and parents too.
 You can define global variables and arrays too.